What is the cost of making an application?

 Over 90% of applications are approved, but if your application is refused, we encourage you to discuss alternatives with your Case Officer.
-Alternatively, you can ask for the decision to be reviewed by our Trustees.
-To assist them in this process, they will seek the views of the Advisory Management Committee who will report their findings to Trustees who will then review this decision.
+Alternatively, you can choose to seek for your application to be reviewed by the Advisory Management Committee, who will report their findings to our Trustees to review this initial decision.
 Should you wish to proceed with this, please can you ensure that we receive your written confirmation within 6 months of the date of this refusal.
 You may also wish to provide a written statement in support of your application.

 What is the role of the Advisory Management Committee?